 Delay Navigator

-How does Delay Analysis work?
+How does Delay Navigator work?

 The tool inspects the specified activity and start going backwards predecessor by predecessor throughout the activity network.
 Required information and data are calculated whilst that backward pass takes place (ie the start delay of the activities, their possible timespan increase, how much delay they are transferring to their successors etc).

-Understand which activities show in the canvas
+Which activities show up in the Delay Navigator canvas?

 Float = 0 in Selected Schedule